-reserved to Artist.
-Comment: The language suggested confirms the prin-ciple that the Artist owns all rights to the resulting Work-including the copyright.
+Comment: The language suggested confirms the prin-ciple that the Artist owns all rights to the resulting Work including the copyright.
 The station can be expected to argue that the Artist is an employee for hire under the copyright law and the copyright should belong to the station.
 When the contract provides for the Artist to retain the copyright, the Artist should as a matter of practice register the copyright to the Work.
-The sen-tence describing the grant of release rights to the sta-tion is intended as an example rather than a suggestion.
+The sen-tence describing the grant of release rights to the sta-tion is mended as an example rather than a suggestion.
 One major area of discussion will be the "rights" issue.
-In general, the commissioning station will seek to ac-quire rights to distribute or broadcast the Work in the non-commercial, educational, nonsponsored or public television markets.
+In general, the commissioning station will seek to ac-quire rights to distribute or broadcast the Work in the non-commercial, educational, nonsponsored or public non-commercial, educational, nonsponsored or public television markets.
+While most persons involved in the television markets.
 While most persons involved in the field have some general understanding of the meaning of the foregoing terms, working out wording for ap-propriate definitions would be useful.
 When dealing with the "rights" question, two issues should be separated.
-First is the issue of who controls the rights; i.e. who can arrange for broadcasting, and the second is whether there will be a sharing of receipts from the exploitation of rights: Rights can be granted to the station by the Artist on an exclusive or non-exclusive basis.
-As a starting point for discussion purposes, I will suggest the following an exclusive or non-exclusive basis.
-As a starting point for discussion purposes, I will suggest the following

-(a) The Artist should not grant a license to the sta-tion to exploit or distribute the Work in a market in (a) The Artist should not grant a license to the station to exploit or distribute the Work in a market in which the station does not actively participate.
+First is the issue of who controls the rights; i.e. who can arrange for broadcasting, and the second is whether there will be a sharing of receipts from the exploitation of rights: Rights can be granted to the station by the Artist on an exclusive or non-exclusive housing south an exclusive or non-exclusive basis.
+As a starting point for discussion purposes, I will suggest the following guidelines: (a) The Artist should not grant a license to the sta-tion to exploit or distribute the Work in a market in tion to exploit or distribute the Work in a market in which the station does not actively participate.
 Thus, if a station has had no experience dealing with cable television, the station should not request a license in such a market.
 Certainly, if such a license is granted in a previously unexploited area, it should only be on a non-exclusive basis.
-Even though the grant of a non-exclusive basis.
-Even though the grant of a non-exclusive license has some appeal as a compromise, the Artist would be aware that if the work has commercial value, a distributor may wish to have all the exclusive license has some appeal as a compromise, the Artist would be aware that if the work has commercial value, a distributor may wish to have all the exclusive rights.
+Even though the grant of a non-exclusive license has some appeal as a compromise, the Artist would be aware that if the work has commer-cial value, a distributor may wish to have all the ex-clusive rights.
 Accordingly, the fact that there are non-exclusive licenses outstanding might affect the marketability of the Work.
-On the other hand, if the station is very active in a market, for example distribution to school systems, it might be in the interest of the Artist to have The statton serve as a license for tharmarket.
-Under such circumstances the second issue, sharing of revenues or royalites, becomes relevant. (b) All licenses granted by the Artist should be limited as to geographic area and as to time.
-There should be no reason to grant world wide rights in perpetuity to a station unless the artist views himself basically as creating the Work for the station rather than for him or herself.
+On the other hand, if the station is very active in amarket, for example distribu-tion to school systems, it might be in the interest of the Artist io have the station serve as a license for that Artist to school systems, magnetic time intermets of the artist is in have the station serve as a licensee for that market.
+Under such circumstances the second issue, sharing of revenues or royalties, becomes relevant. (b) All licenses granted by the Artist should be limited as to accorrange area and ext to time.
+There should be limited as to accorrange area and ext to time.

+ed as to geographic area and as to time.
+There should be no reason to grant world wide rights in perpetuity to a station unless the artist views himself basically as creating the Work for the station rather than for him or here of